Table of Contents

 There are two ways to get started with using Convictional.
 If you have been invited by an existing partner to join our platform you will receive an email asking you to log in and create an account.
 This email will show up in your inbox as outlined below:

-Once you have received that email, you can accept the invitation and proceed with Signing Up
+Once you have received that email, you can accept the invitation and proceed with signing up using the 'Accept Invitation' link.

 If you have not received an invitation directly to your email, you can use this link to create your account.